 The Technology Decisions Resource Library contains white papers, eBooks, webcasts, videos and technical papers to help you manage and solve work related problems.
 Select from a variety of application and technology related subjects, supplied by market-leading vendors or written by our editorial team.

-The Australian public sector faces a unique combination of severe budget constraints, growing demand, innovation in technology and the mainstream adoption of on-line channels.
-The scalability, availability, and lower transaction costs offered by digital self-service have become critical to the development of cost effective public services.
+The Australian public sector faces a combination of severe budget constraints, growing demand, innovation in technology and the mainstream adoption of digital communication channels.
+Government requires technology that can collate citizens’ experiences across all levels of government and channels of interaction to shift from transactional functions to citizen-centric lifecycle management.

 Download this white paper to read how digital experience platforms can break down silos and bring together data and channels in a way that can be shared among business units, and ultimately deliver digital transformation that produces exceptional customer experience.

 KVM systems, once an occasional tool for set-up and troubleshooting, are now a critical infrastructure item used every moment of the day.
 They provide that vital link between operations staff and the technologies used to create and distribute content.